kaltura/DeveloperPortalDocs/documentation/PlayKit/PhoenixStatsPlugin-Android.md

 ## Setting the Plugin Configuration to the Phoenix Stats Plugin

-For the  Stats Plugin to start loading, you'll need to set the plugin configuration you created as follows:
+For the  Phoenix Stats Plugin to start loading, you'll need to set the plugin configuration you created as follows:

 ```
 PlayerConfig config = new PlayerConfig();